syncthing/docs/users/config.rst

     the GUI.

 symlinksEnabled
     Whether to sync symlinks, if supported by the system.
+Symlinks are supported on all platforms except for Windows, where they are ignored.
+Syncthing does not differentiate between different types of symlinks.

 limitBandwidthInLan
     Whether to apply bandwidth limits to devices in the same broadcast domain